gabyr93/Group-Project-Master-Control/README.md

 | Channel | Direct/Inbound, Events | Email, External Demand Gen |
 | Job Title | Founders, Production/Plant/Engineering Managers | QA Directors, Quality Specialists |

-**Important note on job titles:** QA Directors and Quality Specialists are not bad leads — they are likely strong fits for QX.
+**Important note on job titles:** QA Directors and Quality Specialists are not bad leads, they are likely strong fits for QX.
 We recommend rerouting them rather than discarding them, turning an MX loss into a QX opportunity.

 ---